niu-wcs/wrf-run/README.md

   * wrf_numtiles: The numtiles parameter for WRF, this is for patch based processing and may aid with performance times in some cases, use multiples of 2
   * wrf_nio_tasks_per_group: The number of MPI rasks to direct to file I/O (NOTE: ONLY USE THIS IF YOUR SYSTEM SUPPORTS QUILTING FILES, IE: LUSTRE FILE SYSTEM)
   * wrf_nio_groups: The number of nodes in the WRF job to direct to file I/O (NOTE: ONLY USE THIS IF YOUR SYSTEM SUPPORTS QUILTING FILES)
-  * lfs_stripe_count: The stripe count to assign to WRF output files, used for quilting to improve I/O on supported systems.
+  * lfs_stripe_count: The stripe count to assign to WRF output files, used for quilting to improve I/O on supported systems (Set to 0 to disable this in the program).
   * wrf_detect_proc_count: A 1/0 flag which identifies if the program should assign nproc_x and nproc_y based on Balle and Johnsen, 2016 findings

 The last batch on control parameters are for post-processing options: